silinternational/wecarry-api/README.md

 * cp local-example.env local.env
 * give the entries in local.env the appropriate values

-  (note that for deployment to the cloud, you need to provide
+  (note that for deployment to the cloud, you need to provide,
-    (e.g. via an `.env.encrypted` file) the proper settings based on the `local-example.env` file)
+    e.g. via an `.env.encrypted` file, the proper settings based on the `local-example.env` file)

 In application/grifts, copy private.go.example to private.go and